Dev91100/NouPartazer/README.md

 <br>

-#### Use case #3 - Marriage Food Surplus
+#### Use case #3 - Wedding food surplus
-During normal times & the marriage season, there is a relatively high number of marriages being carried out in our small country of Mauritius.
-These marriages typically have hundreds of guests and can last a few days.
+During wedding season, there is a relatively high number of marriage ceremonies being carried out in our small country of Mauritius.
+These ceremonies typically have hundreds of guests and can last a few days.

-It is very likely that there is a food surplus.
-We have actually experienced that quite the number if times here.
-The organisers usuually try to convince some of the guests and close relatives to take some of the food home.
-Despite of this, there is still a huge amount of left over food as well as ingredients.
+There is a high probability of food surpluses that are wasted during these events.
+The organisers usually try to redistribute some of the surpluses to guests and relatives.
+Despite of this, there is still a huge amount of left over food including various ingredients such as vegtables and meat.
 Those ingredients are sometimes 1 month away from expiry because it was obtained at a cheaper rate in order to reduce the cost of the wedding.

-Using NouPartazer, we believe that the food wastage will be greatly reduced and those food will reach the mouths of the needier people through NGOs.
-Those NGOs will also be very visible and the Government itself may encourage them to use this app.
+Using NouPartazer, the organisers can create a donation event so that the food wastage is greatly reduced and instead the food will reach the mouths of the needier people through NGOs.